consbio/gis-metadata-parser/README.md

 fgdc_from_file.place_keywords
 fgdc_from_file.thematic_keywords

-# :see: gis_metadata.utils.get_supported_props for list of all supported properties
+# :see: gis_metadata.utils.SUPPORTED_PROPS for list of all supported properties

 # Complex properties
 fgdc_from_file.attributes